Careers360 Logo

 (I) It increases both the quality and quantity of milk.

-(II) Good breed of draught animals are produces
+(II) A Good breed of draught animals is produced

 (III) Disease-free cattle can be produced by mix-breeding.